-In an effort to reduce the waste and cost associated with printing the annual Benefit Plans Handbook for each employee, we have decided to instead have a soft copy of the handbook posted on our website (https://hr.ventura.org/benefits) and only distribute hard copies of the required important annual notices that have historically been printed in the handbook.
-These annual notices will also be posted on our website so you may access them at any time.
+Enclosed are important notices that we are required to distribute to each employee annually.
+These notices were historically printed in the Benefit Plans Handbook, but in an effort to reduce the waste and cost associated with printing the handbook for each employee, we have a soft copy of the handbook posted on our website (https://hr.ventura.org/benefits).
+The notices will also be posted on our website so you may access them at any time.